 When I use Woop during my workout, I can set my intensity based on my recovery, and I can track my effort precisely.
 It’s pretty great when it works.
 (RIght now, as I write this, I am dealing with the sensor not working…which is frustrating.)
 Anyway, in May I rowed 17,000 m and June, I rowed 155,623 m.
 I renewed my relationship with the Concept 2 site and also the Nonathlon site, and armed with tech, a way to log my virtual journey, and a way to monitor my output and fitness progress, the next thing was to find a proper body composition scale.

-I did my research and found the Oxline scale on sale!
+I did my research and found the Oxline scale (a top rated medical scale) on sale!
 Perfect.
 It tracks so much stuff.

 - BMI